 The Plan is for the benefit of the employees, officers and directors of the Company.
 The Plan is administered by the Compensation Committee of the Board of Directors of the Company.
 The Compensation Committee may from time to time designate individuals to whom options to purchase shares of the capital stock of the Company may be granted, the number of shares to be optioned to each and the vesting terms of such options.
 The option price per share which is the subject of any option shall be fixed by the Board of Directors when such option is granted.
 The option price can be discounted according to the rules of the Exchange at the time the option is granted.
 The options may not be assigned, transferred or pledged.
-Subject to any grace period allowed under the policies of the Exchange, and notwithstanding any specific agreements with the Company, the options will expire upon the termination of the employment or office with the Company or any of its subsidiaries or death of an individual.
-The total number of shares to be optioned to any one individual cannot exceed five percent of the total of the issued and outstanding shares.
+Subject to any grace period allowed under the policies of the Exchange, and notwithstanding any specific agreements with the Company, the options will expire upon the total number of shares to be optioned to any one individual cannot exceed five percent of the total of the issued and outstanding shares.
 It has been the Company's policy for options to vest upon issuance, however it remains open to change at the Board's discretion.